 24th April 2012

+Good news!
+We now have a new, officially recognised Lancashire Heeler Club!
 The Kennel Club have today confirmed that they have approved the Lancashire Heeler Association as a Kennel Club Registered Breed Club.

 This is an outstanding achievement for a committee and its member supporters in less than a year of existence.

 The Lancashire Heeler Association has a single criteria for it's activities 'for the dogs'.
-Already they have staged a number of health focussed events and activities focussed on dog owners and breed supporters to encourage numbers into the breed and to highlight best practice amongst breeders and owners.
+Already they have staged a number of health focussed events and activities focussed on dog owners and breed supporters to encourage numbers into the breed and to highlight best practice among breeders and owners.
 More than 50 Lancashire Heelers attended their Fun Day last year.
 Events are staged each month and the committee make great efforts to ensure that events take place throughout the country.

 The Association has updated its judging list for 2013.
 Any applicant should contact The Secretary via the website's contact form.

 The Lancashire Heeler Community website supports Lancashire Heeler clubs worldwide and wishes the Lancashire Heeler Association every success in continuing its work in the future.